 Poolbeg Lighthouse Walk

-Start off day two with a visit to the iconic Poolbeg Lighthouse located on the Great South Wall.
+Start off day two of the family staycation with a visit to the iconic Poolbeg Lighthouse located on the Great South Wall.
 Established in 1767, the lighthouse was built to aid navigation at the mouth of the River Liffey leading into Dublin City Centre.

 The Lighthouse walk begins at the Great South Wall car park and takes around 40 minutes to reach the lighthouse and get back to the car park.
 The walk will gift you unparalleled views of Dublin Bay, the Poolbeg Chimneys and, depending on when you’re walking, the sunset.
 The walk is family-friendly and suitable for buggies with a relatively flat surface.